-Arturo Caraballo has extensive experience representing clients in a broad range of international financial transactions, with an emphasis on Latin America.
+Arturo Caraballo has extensive experience representing clients in a broad range of financial transactions, with emphasis on Latin America.

-Mr. Caraballo has advised foreign and domestic, sovereign and private sector clients on hundreds of complex transactions throughout the United States, Latin America, Europe and Asia.
-The transactions on which he has advised clients include capital markets offerings; liability management operations and debt restructurings; bilateral and syndicated loans; project and structured financings; export and multilateral credits; and swap and derivative transactions.
+Mr. Caraballo has advised foreign and domestic, sovereign and private sector clients on hundreds of complex transactions throughout Latin America.
+The transactions on which he has advised clients include capital markets offerings and liability management operations; bilateral and syndicated loans; debt restructurings; project and structured financings; export and multilateral credits; investment management agreements; and swap and derivative transactions.

-Mr. Caraballo first joined the firm in 1997 and spent nearly a decade in the firm's Corporate and Securities practice.
+Mr. Caraballo first joined the firm in 1997 and spent nearly a decade as an associate and then partner in the firm's Corporate and Securities practice.
 Before returning in 2015, he served as President and General Counsel of Veris Consulting, Inc. where he managed a wide range of contractual, corporate, litigation and risk management matters for the accounting and financial management consulting firm and oversaw the firm's day-to-day operations.

 Mr. Caraballo graduated from Tulane Law School and has served on the Board of Directors of the Hispanic Bar Association of the District of Columbia.
 He is fluent in Spanish.

 Mr. Caraballo has acted as counsel to sovereign and private sector clients in connection with hundreds of bilateral and syndicated loans, restructurings, project financings, and other structured financings, and export and multilateral credits.

 - The Wine Group in connection with syndicated loan facility, including incorporation of LIBOR transition provisions.